 Password plugins such as "validate_password" and "caching_sha2_password" are not supported by the service.

 Storage engine support

-- DBA role: Many server parameters and settings can inadvertently degrade server performance or negate ACID properties of the DBMS.
-As such, to maintain the service integrity and SLA at a product level, this service does not expose the DBA role.
-The default user account, which is constructed when a new database instance is created, allows that user to perform most of DDL and DML statements in the managed database instance.
+Many server parameters and settings can inadvertently degrade server performance or negate ACID properties of the MariaDB server.
+To maintain the service integrity and SLA at a product level, this service does not expose multiple roles.

-- LOAD DATA INFILE - Supported, but it must specify the [LOCAL] parameter that is directed to a UNC path (Azure storage mounted through XSMB).
+[LOCAL]parameter must be specified and directed to a UNC path (Azure storage mounted through SMB).